Pistonite/botw-ist/packages/manual/src/developer/contributing/testing.md

 ### `skybook-api` modification checks
-If you changed code that affects the generated `skybook-api` code, you need to commit those changes to git for `skybook-api` checks to pass
+If you changed code that affects the generated `skybook-api` code, you need to commit those changes to git for `skybook-api` checks to pass.

 ### `localization` checks
 Certain changes require adding keys to localization (e.g. new error types).
 Please reach out to me for adding localizations.

-The modification check also requires the changes to be commited to pass.
+The modification check also requires the changes to be committed to pass.

 ## Unit and Manual Tests
 We use [Vitest](https://vitest.dev/) for unit testing TypeScript code